elmo-net/overlay-routing/docs/spec/intro.md

 Last update: 28.02.2015

+This document is also available at http://elmo-net-router.rtfd.org/

+*This document is not complete and will updated often.
+This is to answer questions about how things are supposed to work only once in a way for all contributors available.
+Besides, it documents decisions and provides the details for everyone involved.
+The actual look and feel will be developed over time with iterative user feedback and research getting into it.*

 ## Overview

 The router component of Elmo-net is a way to interconnect users through the internet.
 It aims to provide a fast foundation for services in the games industry.

-This document is not complete and will updated often.
-This is to answer questions about how things work only once in a way for all contributors available.
-Besides, it documents decisions and provides the details for everyone involved.

-The actual look and feel will be developed over time with iterative user feedback and research getting into it.

 ## Scenarios
 In designing products, it helps to imagine a few real life stories of how actual